Salty, tart and with a bit of a bite, these Sumac onions tick all the boxes, and are a ridiculously simple side salad you need to try your hands at.

 - To bring a bit of smokiness into the salad, add a pinch or two of smoked paprika or chipotle pepper to it.

-Sumac onions are usually served as a side for any of your grilled Middle Eastern creations like kebabs and falafels.
 They can also be enjoyed with practically any of your mains- not necessarily Middle Eastern foods.
-You can also use them instead of pickled onions in your sandwiches, wraps and sliders.
+You can also use them instead of pickled onions in your sandwiches, wraps, and sliders.
+They're a stunner when added to your chicken shawarma.

-You can add them into your shawarmas and grain bowls, stuff them into your tacos or even use them in your omelet.
+You can add them into your shawarmas and grain bowls, stuff them into your tacos, or even use them in your omelet.

 Basically, you can use them wherever you want to bring a bit of tanginess and flavor to your dish.